otbe/ktor-server-lambda/README.md

 ## Purpose

-`ktor-server-lambda-core` is a proof of concept implementation of an [ktor engine](https://ktor.io/servers/configuration.html) which allows you to run your ktor module in AWS Lambda behind an API Gateway.
+`ktor-server-lambda-core` is a proof of concept implementation of an [ktor engine](https://ktor.io/servers/configuration.html), which allows you to run your ktor module in AWS Lambda behind an API Gateway.
-Basically its just a mapping of API Gateway events to ktor request/response objects and vice versa.
+Basically, its just a mapping of API Gateway events to ktor request/response objects and vice versa.

 ## Installation